vonrussel/bootstrap-alerts/README.md

 ## Removing Alerts

-In case if you use common template for your application and alerts should be removing after changing a page you should call ``` removeSeen ``` function:
+In case if you use common template for your application and alerts should be removing after changing a page you should call ``` Alerts.removeSeen() ``` function:

 ```javascript
 /**